elixir-lang/elixir-lang.github.com/_posts/2025-12-02-lazier-bdds-for-set-theoretic-types.markdown

 As you can see, in order to express this type, we need a negation (`not`).
 Or, more precisely, a difference since `A and not B` is the same as `A - B`.

-Implementing negations/differences in DNFs is relatively straight-forward.
+Implementing negations/differences in DNFs is relatively straightforward.
 Instead of lists of lists, we now use lists of two-element tuples, where the first element is a list of positive types, and the second is a list of negative types.
 For example, previously we said `(A and B) or (C and D)` would be represented as `[[A, B], [C, D]]`, now it will be represented as:

 ```elixir
 [{[A, B], []}, {[C, D], []}]